PT Boat PT-796 Banner

 Launching Date: May, 1945

 "It is true that on early PT Boats such as the PT309 in Texas , that the outer planking was diagonal, and both layers were mahogany.
 Then the Higgins Industries boatyard changed their methods during the later war years (1944-1945) and started planking the outer layer with 3/4 inch horizontal layers.
 This scheme is identical to the method used on PT658.
-The makeup of the wood is also different, (I think it was because they were running out of mahogany?) but the inner layer is 5/16 inch thick fir (or spruce) laid diagonally and then the layer of glue impregnated canvas, then a 3/4 inch later of mahogany laid horizontally and joined together end to end with screwed "butt blocks" aka "fish plates" on the interior of the boat.
+The makeup of the wood is also different, (I think it was because they were running out of mahogany?) but the inner layer is 5/16 inch thick fir (or spruce) laid diagonally and then the layer of glue impregnated canvas, then a 3/4 inch layer of mahogany laid horizontally and joined together end to end with screwed "butt blocks" aka "fish plates" on the interior of the boat.
 These blocks hold the end butt joints together of the horizontal strakes of planking.
 Holding both interior and exterior layers together besides the glue, are thousands of copper rivets and bronze flathead countersunk and bunged screws.
 I am not sure why Higgins went to this different method of planking the boats, and I suspect that it occurred around the 400 series of boat hull numbers.
 The higher numbers were all horizontally planked on the outside and the lower numbered boats were diagonally planked on the outside.
-Pretty minor fact, but at least now you know. "
+Pretty minor fact, but at least now you know. " Jerry also wrote that the change of planking for the Higgins boats began in late 1944.

 Don Shannon of the Battleship Cove Museum adds: